 Additionally, bodies with shorter limbs tend to float faceup.
 Eventually, though, most drowned corpses will eventually flip faceup — males included — as the undiscovered and decomposing body fills with gases and becomes more buoyant [sources: Hartston and Engber].

-Check out the links on the next page for more about folklore.
+Check out the links below for more about folklore.